Glover69/Logic-Circuit-Simulator/README.md

 ## Project Overview

-The **Logic Circuit Simulator** is an interactive, Java-based educational tool designed to visually bridge the gap between abstract **propositional logic** and concrete **digital logic circuits**.
+Digital logic circuits are the **building blocks** of all computers.
+They use simple gates **(AND, OR, NOT)** to make decisions.
+Understanding how logic expressions turn into working circuits is important for computer science students.
+However, seeing how this works can be hard without the right tools.

+This project creates a simple logic circuit simulator.
+It involves expressions like (A && B) || !C and constructs a system that can test them with various inputs.
 The application allows users to input any valid logical expression, which is then automatically parsed, converted, and displayed as an equivalent circuit diagram using fundamental **AND, OR, and NOT** gates.
-It is an ideal resource for students and enthusiasts looking to learn or visualize Boolean algebra and digital design principles.

 ---